Annual Reports

 The first visit, in April, was to the CIRCA Trust (Construction Industry Resource Centre Archive) at Kimmins Mill in Stroud, Gloucestershire, where the enthusiastic Curator, John Keenan, showed us round and introduced us to a mere fraction of the endless and priceless material stored there.

-For the second visit, in September, the Group achieved a long-term ambition of seeing the building engineering services at St Paul’s Cathedral.
-Martin Stancliffe, the Surveyor to the fabric of St Paul’s Cathedral and renowned Conservation Architect, conducted our tour.
+and renowned Conservation Architect, conducted our tour.
 Our Haden enthusiast, Frank Ferris, was particularly pleased to find an original Haden heating system, complete with Haden’s own radiators and square flanged lengths of pipework, heating the upper levels of the Cathedral, but apart from that there was very little in the way of historic equipment left to be seen.
 We were informed that in the 18th Century in very cold weather, trolleys with fires burning on top of them were pulled round the building.

 The Heritage Group continued their visits to properties of The National Trust during the year to record and photograph any singled out which are thought to have historical equipment or systems.
-The properties visited wee Calke Abbey, Saltram House, Quarry Bank Mill, Wightwick Manor, and Coughton Court.
+The properties visited were Calke Abbey, Saltram House, Quarry Bank Mill, Wightwick Manor, and Coughton Court.

 The visit to Quarry Bank Mill at Altrincham in June was made by a small group from the Committee, following the announcement that The National Trust had just acquired the house of Samuel Greg, founder of the Mill.
 There was evidence that steam pipes under the floor had at some stage, heated the entrance hall to the house when the steam main from the Mill had been extended to the house, but the house has been continuously lived in and all other equipment was modern.